wenewzhang/mixin_network-nodejs-bot2/README.md

   "license": "MIT"
 }
 ```
-this example dependents on mixin-node-client
+This example dependents on mixin-node-client
 ```javascript
 const { SocketClient, isMessageType } = require('mixin-node-client');
 ```
-execute **yarn add mixin-node-client** to add the packages
+Execute **yarn add mixin-node-client** to add the packages
 ```bash
 yarn add mixin-node-client
 ```
-now, the package.json add two packages,if you clone this repository, just excute **yarn** to download all dependency packages.
+Now the package.json contails two packages,if you clone this repository, just excute **yarn** to download all dependency packages.
 ```json
 "dependencies": {
   "mixin-node-client": "^0.6.0"